samfromaway/accounting-react/README.md

 Because of the table by material UI strict mode had to be disabled because of an error.

+## Adding New Category
+When adding a new category make sure to add the category to the required functions in the chart section.

 In the project directory, you can run:

 ## Available Scripts